OpenDSA/OpenDSA/RST/en/PL/Grammars3.rst

 This problem illustrates how grammatical structure influences the evaluation of arithmetic expressions, and thus the meaning of programs.

+Note that, **for full credit,** you must solve this problem correctly three different times (the question is randomized).

 .. avembed:: Exercises/PL/RP3part1.html ka

 RP 3 part 2